-This area is northwest of the Lone House area, as the crow flies.
-Sadly, you’re no crow, and the only navigable routes there require you to go out of your way a bit.
-That being the case, since there’s no profit in retreading ground you’ve already explored, let’s be adventurous and get there by heading into the unknown.
-Follow the directions below:
+This area is between the Lone House and Ruined Watchtower areas, as the crow flies.
+Sadly, you’re no crow, and the only navigable routes are somewhat meandering.
+Since there’s no profit in retreading ground you’ve already explored, let’s be adventurous and get there by heading into the unknown.

 - Southwest to reach the Murque River